A topic from the subject of Thermodynamics in Chemistry.

 Key Points

-Energy can be released or absorbed during a chemical reaction.
-The change in energy during a reaction is called the enthalpy change, ΔH.
+Thermochemistry is the study of energy changes that occur during chemical reactions.
+Chemical energy is the potential energy stored within the chemical bonds of molecules.
+Energy can be released (exothermic) or absorbed (endothermic) during a chemical reaction.
+The change in energy during a reaction is called the enthalpy change (ΔH).

 Main Concepts

 First Law of Thermodynamics: Energy cannot be created or destroyed, only transferred or transformed.
-Enthalpy: A thermodynamic property that measures the heat content of a system.
+This principle is crucial in understanding the energy balance in chemical reactions.

 Applications of Thermochemistry

-* Understanding energy flow in biological systems
+• Understanding energy flow in biological systems, such as metabolism and photosynthesis.

 Thermochemistry and Chemical Energy Experiment